NochexDevTeam/WooCommerce-Payment-Page/woocommerce-nochex-payment-gateway/readme.md

 * ** Title** - allows you to determine what your customers will see this payment option as on the checkout page.
 * ** Checkout Message** - controls the message that appears under the payment fields on the checkout page.
 Here you can list the types of cards you accept.
 * ** Nochex Merchant ID / Email Address** - enter your Nochex account email address or Merchant ID.
+* ** Payment Complete Status - Order status for successful transactions
+* ** Payment and Order Mismatch Status - Order Status for a mismatch with transactions and orders, e.g. Amounts
+* ** Payment Declined Status - Order Status for declined transactions
 * ** Hide Billing Details** - optional feature, if this feature is enabled - the billing address details will be hidden when the customer is sent to Nochex.
 * ** Nochex Test Mode** - optional feature, if this feature is enabled - check to enable Nochex test mode, uncheck to enable LIVE transactions.
 * ** Detailed Product Information** - optional feature, if this feature is enabled - product information that is passed to Nochex will be displayed in a table-format opposed to a paragraph